Gets the primary clipboard of the widget.

 Sets the default reading direction for widgets.

-Enable or disable an action installed with gtk_widget_class_install_action().
+Enables or disables an action installed with

 The activation will emit the signal set using